PowerShell: Named commands

 If a command is a standalone executable program, PowerShell launches it in a separate process; if it is a cmdlet, it executes in the PowerShell process.
 PowerShell provides an interactive command-line interface, where the commands can be entered and their output displayed.
 The user interface offers customizable tab completion.
 PowerShell enables the creation of aliases for cmdlets, which PowerShell textually translates into invocations of the original commands.
 PowerShell supports both named and positional parameters for commands.
 In executing a cmdlet, the job of binding the argument value to the parameter is done by PowerShell itself, but for external executables, arguments are parsed by the external executable independently of PowerShell interpretation.

 Extended Type System

 The PowerShell Extended Type System (ETS) is based on the .NET type system, but with extended semantics (for example, propertySets and third-party extensibility).
 For example, it enables the creation of different views of objects by exposing only a subset of the data fields, properties, and methods, as well as specifying custom formatting and sorting behavior.
 These views are mapped to the original object using XML-based configuration files.

 Cmdlets

-Cmdlets are specialized commands in the PowerShell environment that implement specific functions.
-These are the native commands in the PowerShell stack.
-Cmdlets follow a Verb-Noun naming pattern, such as Get-ChildItem, which makes it self-documenting code.
-Cmdlets output their results as objects and can also receive objects as input, making them suitable for use as recipients in a pipeline.
-If a cmdlet outputs multiple objects, each object in the collection is passed down through the entire pipeline before the next object is processed.